 Remember, your images can make (or break) your website, so do what works for you.
 Regardless of whether you watermark your photos or not, you can always add your copyright info to the description or caption of your images.
 Using these, along with your Alt Text, can even help with your image SEO.

-In the end, choosing to watermark photos depends on personal choice and what works for you.
-If you decide to take the time to copyright your photos, then it’s best to create a watermark that does your images justice.
+In the end, choosing to watermark photographs depends on personal choice and what works for you.
+If you decide to take the time to safeguard your photos, then it’s best to create a watermark that does your images justice.

 Adding watermarks to your photos can definitely be a good way to make sure that your intellectual property is properly safeguarded against unauthorized use.
 On the other hand, when all of your photos are watermarked in an obtrusive way, it may hurt your brand and scare potential customers away from purchasing your pictures.
 Generally, custom watermarks are looked upon more favorably than generic templates you can find all over the web.
 Implement your logo and make sure to position the watermark appropriately to get the best results out of your efforts.
 It may take some editing, which is why you might want to choose software that is easy to use.
 Ease of use is a subjective matter, so don’t be afraid to use more complex programs if you’re comfortable with them.

 Watermarked pictures can get you some recognition and increase the traffic on your website, but they need to be really good, and easily linked to you as their author.
 You don’t have to watermark each and every image — add your logo only to those that you’re really proud of, ones you might want to sell one day.
 It will save you a lot of editing.
 Finally, remember that watermarking is only one part of safeguarding your intellectual property — implement other ways to secure it so that your best work does not get misused too easily.